WAP (song): Cover versions

 On August 10, 2020, rapper Safaree released a remix of "WAP" called "B.A.D" (an acronym for "Big Ass Dick").
 The cover art features Cardi B and Megan on both ends, with a woman (assumed to be his wife Erica Mena) performing simulated oral sex on him in the center.
 The remix was widely panned by fans on social media, many of whom found the remix to be poorly timed, considering how soon after the song's original release it came.
-The same day, dancehall singer Vybz Kartel released a freestyle remix while in prison, which was met with enthusiasm by Cardi B.

-Rapper Plies released a "P-Mix" to the song on August 14, to positive reception.
+The same day, dancehall singer Vybz Kartel released a freestyle remix while in prison, which was met with enthusiasm by Cardi B. Rapper Plies released a "P-Mix" to the song on August 14, to positive reception.

+"WAP" has been reinterpreted in many styles, ranging from noise rock to an arrangement played on hollowed-out melons.
 Country singer Margo Price performed an acoustic rendition on The Daily Show with Trevor Noah, as part of a segment on double standards about sex in music.
-Rolling Stone's Claire Shaffer said of the cover, "Price puts her genuine all into the song, and it comes out sounding like a legitimate country ode to 'wet ass pussy.
+Rolling Stone's Claire Shaffer said of the cover, "Price puts her genuine all into the song, and it comes out sounding like a legitimate country ode to 'wet ass pussy.'"
+Rapper Qveen Herby released a baroque pop cover version of the song as a promotional single on August 20.
+Several metal artists have recorded covers, including popular multi-instrumentalist Leo Moracchioli, with a music video posted to his YouTube channel.
+The video features a feline puppet taking a shower as an over-literal interpretation of the title.

 YouTube parody artist Lardi B posted a food-based parody of the song, changing the acronym from "Wet-Ass Pussy" to "Wings and Pizza", on August 14.

-Rapper Qveen Herby released a baroque pop cover version of the song as a promotional single on August 20.
-Drag queens Lady Bunny and Flotilla DeBarge released a parody of the song, entitled "DAP" (or Dry-Ass Pussy), on August 28.
-A remix set to the 1986 musical The Phantom of the Operas main theme was posted to TikTok, where Andrew Lloyd Webber, the musical's composer, posted a video playing the piano to it.
-Scottish rock band Biffy Clyro performed a cover of the song for BBC Radio 1's Live Lounge on September 3, 2020.
+Drag queens Lady Bunny and Flotilla DeBarge released a parody of the song, entitled "DAP" (or "Dry-Ass Pussy"), on August 28.
+UK rock band Biffy Clyro performed a cover of the song for BBC Radio 1's Live Lounge on September 3, 2020.
+Before the Christmas season, students from the Johns Hopkins Bloomberg School of Public Health created a "WAmP: Wear A mask Please" parody, encouraging the wearing of masks to reduce COVID transmission.

+The 2023 film Joy Ride includes a cover of the song by actors Ashley Park, Sherry Cola, Stephanie Hsu, and Sabrina Wu.
+In the scene, their characters create a distraction by pretending to be a newly formed K-pop group called Brownie Tuesday.
+They perform "WAP" as a large production number, which ends as Hsu's character accidentally exposes her genitals.